Patrick Smith / Getty Images

 O.J.
 Simpson

 Ask any Gen Xer where they were during the police chase and eventual O.J.
 Simpson murder trials.
 They were likely watching both.
-Simpson was accused of brutally murdering his ex-wife and her boyfriend, charges that never led to a conviction.
+Simpson was accused of brutally murdering his ex-wife and her boyfriend — charges that never led to a conviction.
 It did destroy the former NFL star's career and led him to pay over $50 million in a civil suit filed by the Goldman family.
 Per claims, he hadn't paid money to the Goldmans, leaving them to file a claim against his estate.

 Will Smith

 Smith's fall from grace happened during the 2022 Oscars.
 Host Chris Rock made a joke about Jada Pinkett Smith's shaved hair.
-Smith didn't find it and got up and hit Rock in a live broadcast that the world saw.
+Smith didn't find it funny and got up to hit Rock in a live broadcast that the world saw.
 While Rock didn't press charges, Smith resigned from the Academy of Motion Picture Arts and Sciences, and the Academy banned him from a decade of Oscar events.
 In other fallout from that assault, Netflix canceled a project Smith was to star in, and the movie "Emancipation" didn't do as well as hoped.

 Jussie Smollett